joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/31/us/politics/nasa-ufo-hearing.html?searchResultPosition=9

 **This Sweet-Tart Roasted Salmon Is Ready in No Time**\
-`Paired with red rhubarb, this brilliantly pink fillets are on the table in 25 minutes.`\
+`Paired with red rhubarb, these brilliantly pink fillets are on the table in 25 minutes.`\
 https://nytimes.com/2023/05/31/dining/rhubarb-roasted-salmon-recipe.html?searchResultPosition=10